japila-books/apache-spark-internals/docs/webui/JobProgressListener.md

 | <<onExecutorMetricsUpdate, onExecutorMetricsUpdate>> |

-| `onEnvironmentUpdate` | Sets `schedulingMode` property using the current xref:ROOT:configuration-properties.adoc#spark.scheduler.mode[spark.scheduler.mode] (from `Spark Properties` environment details).
+| `onEnvironmentUpdate` | Sets `schedulingMode` property using the current ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] (from `Spark Properties` environment details).

-Used in link:spark-webui-AllJobsPage.adoc[AllJobsPage] (for the Scheduling Mode), and to display pools in link:spark-webui-JobsTab.adoc[JobsTab] and link:spark-webui-StagesTab.adoc[StagesTab].
+Used in spark-webui-AllJobsPage.md[AllJobsPage] (for the Scheduling Mode), and to display pools in spark-webui-JobsTab.md[JobsTab] and spark-webui-StagesTab.md[StagesTab].

 *FIXME*: Add the links/screenshots for pools.
 | `onBlockManagerAdded` | Records an executor and its block manager in the internal <<executorIdToBlockManagerId, executorIdToBlockManagerId>> registry.
 | `onBlockManagerRemoved` | Removes the executor from the internal <<executorIdToBlockManagerId, executorIdToBlockManagerId>> registry.
 | `onApplicationStart` | Records a Spark application's start time (in the internal `startTime`).

-Used in link:spark-webui-jobs.adoc[Jobs tab] (for a total uptime and the event timeline) and link:spark-webui-jobs.adoc[Job page] (for the event timeline).
+Used in spark-webui-jobs.md[Jobs tab] (for a total uptime and the event timeline) and spark-webui-jobs.md[Job page] (for the event timeline).
 | `onApplicationEnd` | Records a Spark application's end time (in the internal `endTime`).

-Used in link:spark-webui-jobs.adoc[Jobs tab] (for a total uptime).
+Used in spark-webui-jobs.md[Jobs tab] (for a total uptime).
 | `onTaskGettingResult` | Does nothing.

 *FIXME*: Why is this event intercepted at all?!